acmutd/form-autocomplete-ext/README.md

 # Astra Autofill Chrome Extension
 This Chrome extension helps you automatically fill out a frequently used form for requesting a room for your student organization.
-It uses stored information to fill in static and dynamically appearing questions on the form
+It uses stored information to fill in static and dynamically appearing questions on the form.
+This extension is designed to work using the Special Room Request form and not the General Room Request form, as the formats are different and will require new handling logic to work for the General form.

 ## Features
 - Automatically fills in static questions